openedx/open-edx-proposals/handbook/documentation.rst

 Overview
 ********

-Documentation can live in lot's of places, we want to be clear about which documentation lives where most of the time so that finding docs is easier.
-In general, keep the documents as close to the thing that they are describing as possible.
+* Keep developer documentation as close to the thing you are describing as possible to make it easier to find and maintain.

 Details
 ****